friendly-bits/geoblocker-bash/README.md

 4) Note that cron jobs will be run as root.

-5) To test before deployment, you can run the install script with the "-n" option to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
+5) To test before deployment, you can run the install script with the "-p" option to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
 This way, you can make sure no errors are encountered, and check resulting iptables config before commiting to actual blocking.
 To enable blocking later, reinstall without the "-n" option.

-6) To test before deployment, you can run the install script with the "-s disable" option to skip creating cron jobs.
-This way, a simple server restart will undo all changes made to the firewall.
-This also disables automatic updates of the ip lists.
-To enable persistence and auto-update later, install again without the "-s disable" option or run ```geoblocker_bash-manage -a schedule -s <"your_cron_schedule">```.
+6) To test before deployment, you can run the install script with the "-n" option to skip creating the reboot cron job which implements persistence.
+This way, a simple machine restart will undo all changes made to the firewall.
+To enable persistence later, install again without the "-n" option.

 7) The run, fetch and apply scripts write to syslog in case an error occurs.
 The run script also writes to syslog upon success.
 To verify that cron jobs ran successfully, on Debian and derivatives run ```sudo cat /var/log/syslog | grep geoblocker_bash```